Minnesota Felony DWI

 Time is of the Essence – Delay Can Lose Cases

 It becomes final unless challenged in 60 days or less.
-That requires serving and filing a Petition for Judicial Review with the court within that deadline.
+And that requires serving and filing a Petition for Judicial Review with the court within that deadline.
 And this applies to felony DWI cases, too.

 The deadline to challenge a Minnesota DWI Plate Impoundment is also within 60 days.